FCOO/niord.js/README.md

 ### Domains
 There are four groups/type of messages:

-- `"nw"` All Danish navigational warnings are produced in the "niord-nw" domain.
+- `"niord-nw"` All Danish navigational warnings are produced in the "niord-nw" domain.
-- `"nm"` All Danish Notices to Mariners are produced in the "niord-nm" domain.
+- `"niord-nm"` All Danish Notices to Mariners are produced in the "niord-nm" domain.
-- `"fa"` All Danish firing areas are defined as miscellaneous Notices to Mariners in the "niord-fa" domain.
+- `"niord-fa"` All Danish firing areas are defined as miscellaneous Notices to Mariners in the "niord-fa" domain.
-- `"fe"` The actual firing exercises are maintained as local navigational warnings in the "niord-fe" domain.
+- `"niord-fe"` The actual firing exercises are maintained as local navigational warnings in the "niord-fe" domain.

 ### Methods
     window.Niord.load(options); //Create Niord.messages and Niord.publications and load the data